memarino92/portfolio/src/pages/blog/caesars-box/index.md

 ## Learn To Program BASIC

-In the distant past of 1998, a now basically-defunct but then relatively well-known game publisher called Interplay released an educational title called Learn To Program BASIC.
+In the distant past of 1998, a now basically-defunct but then relatively well-known game publisher called Interplay released an educational title called _Learn to Program BASIC_.
 Shortly thereafter, I picked up a copy at the Scholastic book fair and got my first taste of real programming.
 It was, in short, very 90s.
 I did learn quite a bit though, and the foundational programming concepts of BASIC that I learned stuck with me and definitely influenced my way of thinking as I grew older.

 In the accompanying booklet, there were some practice problems for the player to solve after they'd finished the main game.
 One of them described the Caesar's Box code, an ancient method of cryptography supposedly invented by the big man J. Caesar himself.
 First, you write the message you wish to encode in a square grid, so `HELLO INTERNET` would look like:
 | | | | |